gomorpheus/morpheus-apidoc/source/includes/_groups.md

 --------- | ------- | -----------
-name      | null | A unique name scoped to your account for the group description | null | Optional description field if you want to put more info there location  | null | Optional location argument for your group
+name      | null | A unique name scoped to your account for the group description | null | Optional description field if you want to put more info there code      | null | Optional code for use with policies location  | null | Optional location argument for your group

 <aside class="warning">Creating a Server group requires the `System Admin` role.</aside>